john-liu2/batch_img/README.md

 ## batch_img

-Batch processing (**resize, rotate, remove GPS, add border, set transparency, auto do all**) image files (**HEIC, JPG, PNG**) by utilizing **[Pillow / PIL](https://github.com/python-pillow/Pillow)** library.
+Batch process (**resize, rotate, remove GPS, add border, set transparency, auto do all**) image files (**HEIC, JPG, PNG**) by utilizing **[Pillow / PIL](https://github.com/python-pillow/Pillow)** library.
-Resize, remove GPS, rotate, set transparency, add border to a single image file or all image files in a folder / dir.
-Tested on **macOS** and **Windows**.
+It can apply the action(s) on a single image file or all image files in the input folder / directory.
+Tested working on **macOS** and **Windows**.

 ### Installation